8-30-01, 10:40 p.m.

 Bennett scored the second touchdown on an eight-yard run behind fullback Lorenzo Neal's blocks on both safeties.
-Kitna looked impressive in hitting four of five passes for 47 yards, including a 25-yarder to wide receiver Peter Warrick.
+Kitna looked impressive in hitting four of five passes for 47 yards, including a 25-yarder to Warrick.

 That play came off play-action as Bennett and Keaton pounded for 33 yards in a running game that rolled up 147 yards in the first half.

-But after that second drive, Kitna went 5-for-10 for 54 yards.
-Warrick played helped him with three catches for 54 yards in the first half.
+But after that second drive, Kitna went 6-for-11 for 70 yards.
+Warrick played helped him with three catches for 56 yards in the first half.

-Indianapolis made the short trip to Paul Brown Stadium and they might as well have not bussed in the Colts' Big Three.
+Indianapolis made the short trip and they might as well have not bussed in the Colts' Big Three.

 Quarterback Peyton Manning, running back Edgerrin James and wide receiver Marvin Harrison were expected not to take a snap against the Bengals.
 Not only that, the Colts decided not to start Chad Bratzke at defensive end, Jeff Burris at left cornerback, and Chad Cota at free safety.

-But the Bengals continued to hurt themselves with turnovers.
+But the Bengals couldn't overcome the turnovers.
 When fullback Clif Groce fumbled in the second quarter, that made two for the game and 10 for the preseason.

 The Bengals couldn't stop Rhodes in the first half as he went 79 yards on 14 carries.
 Backup quarterback Mark Rypien burned a Bengals' blitz of Carter and linebacker Takeo Spikes and beat cornerback Artrell Hawkins on a 21-yard touchdown pass to wide receiver Trevor Insley.